JikanDev/jikanvision/README.md

 - Display + Retrieval of marks on the hand(s).
 - Display + Retrieval of the type of hand (Right or Left).
 - Display + Retrieval of the coordinates of a "box" around the hand(s).
 - Recovery of the center of this "box".

+## _Body(ies):_
+- The follow-up of one or more bodies.
+- Display + Retrieval of marks on the body(ies).
+- Display + Retrieval of the coordinates of a "box" around the body(ies).
+- Recovery of the center of this "box".

 ## _Face(s):_